CoderFek/Django-Homepage/README.md

 # Django-Homepage

-A simple Django homepage rendered using `function-based-views` and `class-based-views`
+A simple Django homepage and about page rendered using `function-based-views` and `class-based-views`